2022 United States House of Representatives election in North Dakota

 The 2022 United States House of Representatives election in North Dakota was held on November 8, 2022, to elect the U.S. representative from North Dakota's at-large congressional district.
-The election coincided with other elections to the House of Representatives, elections to the United States Senate and various state and local elections.
+The election coincided with other elections to the House of Representatives, elections to the United States Senate, and various state and local elections.
 Incumbent Republican Kelly Armstrong was re-elected with 69.0% of the vote in 2020.
 His only opponent in the general election was Independent Cara Mund after Democratic nominee Mark Haugen withdrew.

-Although Armstrong won by a large margin, his 62.2% showing was his worst since his first election in 2018, and Mund's 37.8% was the best showing for a non-Republican in a North Dakota U.S. House race since 2014.
-Mund's vote share was at least 10% higher than every 2022 statewide Democratic–NPL candidate in North Dakota and nearly 6% higher than Democrat Joe Biden's vote share in the 2020 presidential election.
-Mund also had the second best performance of any Independent in the 2022 congressional elections, only surpassed by Evan McMullin in the Utah Senate race.
+Although Armstrong won by a large margin, his 62.2% showing was his worst since his first election in 2018, and Mund's 37.6% was the best showing for a non-Republican in a North Dakota U.S. House race since 2014.
+Mund's vote share was at least 10% higher than every 2022 statewide Democratic–NPL candidate in North Dakota, and nearly 6% higher than incumbent president Democrat Joe Biden's vote share in the 2020 presidential election.
+Mund also had the second-best performance of any Independent in the 2022 congressional elections, only surpassed by Evan McMullin in the Utah Senate race.